19forever/joe-jackson-tickets-v3/ROADMAP.md

 # 🗺️ Joe Jackson Ticket Museum — Roadmap & Project Plan

 ## Corrections
-- Error: Tour list is not working even for admin
 - Error: Logoff button visible even when I am logged-off (only on iOS)
 - Error: Tour search list visible for public (only on iOS)
 -